-The 2005 Legislature approved the following outcome measures for determining effectiveness in the Developmental Services Public Facilities:
+The 2006 Legislature approved the following outcome measures for determining effectiveness in the Developmental Disabilities Public Facilities:

-"Annual number of significant reportable incidents per 100 persons with developmental disabilities living in developmental services institutions"
+"Annual number of significant reportable incidents per 100 persons with developmental disabilities living in Developmental Disabilitiesinstitutions"

-This measure counts the number of significant reportable incidents per 100 people living in developmental services institutions that occur in one year.
-Significant reportable incidents include unauthorized absences, injuries requiring medical care, attempted suicides, resident deaths, non-consensual sex, etc. The standard for this measure is that no more than 21 significant reportable incidents per 100 people served in developmental service institutions should occur per year.
-FY 2005/2006 performance on this standard indicates that 21.29 significant reportable incidents per 100 people occurred.
-This is a 14% reduction from the prior year rate.
+This measure counts the number of significant reportable incidents per 100 people living in Developmental Disabilities institutions that occur in one year.
+Significant reportable incidents include unauthorized absences, injuries requiring medical care, attempted suicides, resident deaths, nonconsensual sex, etc. The standard for this measure is that no more than 21 significant reportable incidents per 100 people served in developmental service institutions should occur per year.
+FY 2006/2007 performance on this standard indicates that 19.6 significant reportable incidents per 100 people occurred.
+This is a 8% reduction from the prior year rate.
 Closure activities of the Gulf Coast facility has created higher than desired significant reportable event rates.
-The Gulf Coast Center facility is in its second year of a five-year closure plan.
+The Gulf Coast Center facility is in its third year of a five-year closure plan.
 The agency is implementing a reduction in population of state facilities consistent with the Brown v.
 Bush settlement agreement and is moving residents to less restrictive more integrated and cost effective settings.
-Increasing the frequency of off-campus activity and community integration provides greater opportunity for personal growth, however many of these same activities provide exposure to additional risk.
+Increasing the frequency of offcampus activity and community integration provides greater opportunity for personal growth, however many of these same activities provide exposure to additional risk.
 For example, engaging in intramural softball in a community league increases the risk of being hit by a ball resulting in an injury.
 While this may result in an increased number of reportable events, the risk is far outweighed by the benefit of the activity and associated opportunities.